Vargodl/DVwords-WeekenStrung/README.md

 …just one more thing…

 The emanations of ‘new history’ (events, especially significant ones, that will move the needle and measure in history) are significantly colored by the eyes of the victors and the powerful (who record and propagate them as fact, and myth).
-Also true for past history—tales writ by the strongest and most successful brutes (hopefully to be teased out and contextualized by able interested investigators later).
+This is also true for past history—tales were writ by the strongest and most successful brutes (hopefully to be teased out and contextualized by able interested investigators later).

 In a future of online records, all will be their own historians—-for 15 minutes; All will be ‘internet significant.’
-AI May end up being the recognizers and appreciators of the ‘internet significant.’
+AI may end up being the recognizers and appreciators of the ‘internet significant.’

+ Thanks for reading today.
+ Your Inuk

 April 27